mattermost/mattermost/.github/PULL_REQUEST_TEMPLATE.md

 * Websocket additions or changes
 * Anything noteworthy to a Mattermost instance administrator (err on the side of over-communicating)

-If no release notes are required write NONE in the release-note block below.
+If no release notes are required write NONE.
 Use past-tense for consistency.

 Examples: